Skip to content ↓

 Additional Information

-Students who grasp concepts quickly are challenged through problem solving activities rather than being accelerated though the new KS4 content.
+Students who grasp concepts quickly are challenged through problem solving activities rather than being accelerated through the KS4 content.
 There are opportunities for individual and group work as well as interactive and practical tasks using a variety of resources.
-There are also a variety of cross curricular projects and activities involving functional maths which develop key skills such as communication, team work and problem solving.

 Upper School